Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: What is a Hybrid User Interface?

 \subsubsection{Cross-Reality Environments}

-Using the reality--virtuality (RV) continuum of Milgram and Kishino~\cite{milgram1994taxonomy} as a foundation, the research area of \textit{cross-reality environments} investigates the benefits of combining various points on the RV continuum.
+Using the reality--virtuality (RV) continuum~\cite{milgram1994taxonomy} as a foundation, the research area of \textit{cross-reality environments} investigates the benefits of combining various points on the RV continuum.
 Key aspects of cross-reality environments include \textQuote{smooth transition[s] between systems using different degrees of virtuality} and \textQuote{collaboration between users using different systems with different degrees of virtuality}~\cite{simeone2020international}.
 Recent taxonomies by Auda~et~al.~\cite{auda2023scoping} and Wang~and~Maurer~\cite{wang2022design} further solidify concepts such as transitioning between different points on the RV continuum or concurrently using multiple distinct systems along the RV continuum.

 For a single user, such cross-reality environments typically create a sequence of actions (\eg switching devices).
 Depending on the workflow, this could be described as a migratory interface~\cite{brudy2019crossdevice}, asynchronous \hui{}~\cite{hubenschmid2021asynchronous}, or transitional interface~\cite{mayer2024crossing, carvalho2012design}.
 Furthermore, given that previous work often focuses on \hui{}s that combine 2D \components{} with MR environments (\eg \cite{feiner1991hybrid, bornik2006hybrid, butz1999enveloping, geiger2008hyui}), we see cross-reality as a potential umbrella term, where a subset of prior \hui{}s (see \cref{sec:rw:definition}) lies at the intersection between cross-reality and cross-device interaction: While cross-device interaction focuses on the combination of \textit{devices}, the area of cross-reality concentrates on the combination of \textit{realities}.
-Thus, the area of cross-reality research encompasses both homogeneous (\eg collaboration between HWDs in different realities) and heterogeneous device combinations (\eg switching from desktop to VR). \remove{the latter of which we consider a part of our HUI terminology.} We consider the latter as part of our \hui{} terminology.
+Thus, the area of cross-reality research encompasses both homogeneous (\eg collaboration between HWDs in different realities) and heterogeneous device combinations (\eg switching from desktop to VR).
+We consider the latter as part of our \hui{} terminology.